Updated September 24, 1:15 p.m.

 -Please note: due to a high volume of calls, your call requesting an adoption appointment may not be returned the same day.
 All calls are returned in the order they are received.

 -Because our community is filled with people who love animals and want to adopt, dog adoption appointments are generally scheduled for several days, even weeks, in advance, so be sure to schedule your appointment early.

 -To schedule an appointment, please call our Adoptions Desk at

 -A maximum of four people will be allowed to view animals on one guest pass.

--The SPCA will slowly start admitting animals BY APPOINTMENT ONLY at this time.
-Admission appointments will be made in accordance with staff and shelter population during this updated COVID Response phase.
+-Admission appointments will be made in accordance with staff and shelter population during this updated COVID Response phase.
 We will also schedule appointments around the admission of animals already owned by the SPCA residing in volunteer foster homes (200+ animals) who will slowly and safely be brought back into the shelter and placed for adoption.